oreo639/LimePlayer3DS/README.md

 dkp-pacman, 3ds-dev, 3ds-mpg123, 3ds-libvorbisidec, 3ds-opusfile, 3ds-jansson, and 3ds-wildmidi (if wildmidi isn't avliable just run buildlibs.sh).
 You will also need [makerom](https://github.com/profi200/Project_CTR) and [bannertool](https://github.com/Steveice10/bannertool/) for cia building (optional).

 ### Compiling:
-If wildmidi is not avliable through dkp-portlibs, just run `./buildlibs.sh`.
-Make sure you have devkitpro-pkgbuild-helpers, cmake, and curl installed for it to work.
-From there you should be able to just run make.
+You should be able to build it by just runing make. (after installing all the prerequsites)

 ### Targets:
 + 3dsx (3dsx only build).